UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/steps.md

 * To prevent adding inputs data to Z Inventory table follow [Disable inputs for Z Inventory](troubleshooting.md#disable-inputs-for-z-inventory).
   This will keep the size of the Z Inventory table in check.
+* Read [Deploying To Multiple Target Datasets on z/OS](https://community.ibm.com/community/user/wasdevops/blogs/bharath-kumar3/2024/11/06/deploying-to-multiple-target-dataset-on-zos) for more details on how to deploy artifacts to multiple target datasets on z/OS

 ### FTP Artifacts